 It should be noted that the draft SEIR Appendix C1 referenced by the commenter is not the proposed project's TDM plan.
 Draft SEIR Appendix C1 is a memorandum providing the basis for the draft SEIR's analysis of project transportation impacts.
-The TDM plan is being developed separately, and a finalize TDM plan is required by City statute to be included as a condition of approval of the development project (planning code, section 169.4(c)).
+The TDM plan is being developed separately and the decision makers will consider it as part of project approvals, and a finalize TDM plan is required by City statute to be included as a condition of approval of the development project (planning code, section 169.4(c)).
 Furthermore, planning code section 169.4(e) states that "[t]he Zoning Administrator shall approve and order the recordation of a Notice in the Official Records of the Recorder of the City and County of San Francisco for the subject property prior to the issuance of a building or site permit.
 This Notice shall include the Development Project's final TDM Plan and detailed descriptions of each TDM measure."